Butterfly Logo

 • Ensure that everyone who works or performs services for us protects your privacy and uses your PHI only for the purposes to which you consented;

 • Transmit PHI in a secure fashion, whether written or verbal.
-Information may be faxed, mailed, emailed, or sent to a secure electronic system (EHealth);
+Information may be faxed, mailed, emailed, or sent to a secure electronic system such as Ontario Health;

 • Protect your PHI from theft, loss, and unauthorized access, copying, modification, use, disclosure, and disposal;

-• Complete audits and investigations to monitor and manage our privacy compliance.
+• Ensure authorized staff are trained and complete audits and investigations to monitor and manage our privacy compliance.

 Limits to Confidentiality